 Cold agglutinin disease is a rare form of autoimmune hemolytic anemia caused by cold-reacting autoantibodies.
 Autoantibodies that bind to the erythrocyte membrane leading to premature erythrocyte destruction (hemolysis) characterize autoimmune hemolytic anemia.
 (See Pathophysiology and Etiology.)
-Peripheral blood smears may reveal clumps of RBCs (see the image below.)
+Peripheral blood smears may reveal clumps of red blood cells (RBCs).
+See the image below.

 Autoimmune hemolytic anemia is classified as primary or secondary and is subclassified according to autoantibody type.
 Primary cold agglutinin disease is characterized by a clonal lymphoproliferative disorder.
 [1, 2] Secondary cold agglutinin syndrome results from a systemic disease—infection or malignancy.

 In 90% of cases, the autoantibody in cold agglutinin disease is immunoglobulin M (IgM); rarely, it may involve monoclonal immunoglobulin G (IgG), immunoglobulin A (IgA), or λ light chain restriction.
 In contrast, warm autoimmune hemolytic anemia predominantly involves IgG.
 Donath-Landsteiner hemolytic anemia is also caused by a cold-reacting immunoglobulin, but most cases are due to polyclonal IgG.

 Another autoimmune hemolytic anemia syndrome associated with cold-reacting autoantibodies is paroxysmal cold hemoglobinuria, which involves the IgG Donath-Landsteiner (D-L) antibody.
 Unlike cold agglutinin disease, in which affected RBCs are removed via extravascular phagocytosis, paroxysmal cold hemoglobinuria involves intravascular hemolysis.
 (See DDx.)

 Primary and secondary disease